paulpham157/vinagent/CONTRIBUTING.md

 poetry install --with dev,test
 ```

-`agentools` uses pre-commit to ensure the formatting is consistent:
+`agentcore` uses pre-commit to ensure the formatting is consistent:
 ```bash
 pre-commit install
 ```